 International trade with Nicaragua is carried out by land, sea, or air, depending on the origin of the product and other factors such as transit budget and urgency.

-In most cases, exports to Nicaragua will be done by ocean.
+Ocean transportation is the most common method of exporting to Nicaragua.
 The principal port for international trade is currently in Corinto on the Pacific Coast.
 A new deepwater port on the Caribbean coast is set to be operational by 2028.
 It will boost the country’s cargo capacity, reducing reliance on major hub ports in Honduras and Costa Rica.

 The main airport for cargo is centrally located in Nicaragua’s capital city, Managua.